Free delivery over PKR 5,000 · COD nationwide

 How to Get a Proper Diagnosis Before Spending on Supplements

-Before buying anything, consider getting a basic blood panel done.
-The following tests — available at most diagnostic labs in Pakistan for a total cost of around Rs.
-3,000–5,000 — will identify the most common treatable causes of hair loss:
+Before buying anything, consider a basic blood panel.
+The tests below are available at most labs in Pakistan for around Rs.
+3,000 to 5,000 in total.
+They will catch the most common treatable causes of hair loss.

-- Complete Blood Count (CBC) — screens for anemia
+• Complete Blood Count (CBC), screens for anaemia

-- Serum Ferritin — the key iron storage test (not just hemoglobin)
+• Serum Ferritin, the key iron storage test (not just haemoglobin)

-- TSH (Thyroid Stimulating Hormone) — screens for thyroid dysfunction
+• TSH (Thyroid Stimulating Hormone), screens for thyroid problems

-- 25-OH Vitamin D — checks Vitamin D status
+• 25-OH Vitamin D, checks your Vitamin D status

-- Fasting glucose + insulin — screens for insulin resistance associated with PCOS
+• Fasting glucose + insulin, screens for the insulin resistance linked to PCOS

-If all of these come back normal and you still have significant hair loss, then a targeted biotin supplement combined with a comprehensive hair nutrient formula makes sense as the next step.
-If any come back abnormal, address the deficiency directly — and biotin can be a useful adjunct to that treatment.
+If all of these come back normal and you still have heavy hair loss, a targeted biotin supplement with a broader hair formula makes sense as a next step.
+If any are abnormal, fix that deficiency directly, and let biotin support the treatment.

 Biotin Supplements Available in Pakistan: What to Look For

-The Pakistani supplement market for biotin is flooded with options — imported brands from the US and UK, locally manufactured options, and everything in between.
-Here is what to look for when choosing:
+The Pakistani market is flooded with biotin options.
+There are imported US and UK brands, locally made products, and everything in between.
+Here is what to look for.

-- Form: D-Biotin is the biologically active form — check that this is what is in the product, not a synthetic racemic mixture.
+• Form: D-Biotin is the active form.
+Check the product uses it, not a synthetic mixture.

-- Combination formulas: Products that combine biotin with zinc, Vitamin C, and other hair-supportive nutrients in a single capsule offer better value and broader coverage than standalone biotin.
+• Combination formulas: Products that pair biotin with zinc, Vitamin C, and other hair nutrients give better value and broader coverage than biotin alone.

-- DRAP registration: Look for Drug Regulatory Authority of Pakistan registration for locally manufactured products — this provides a baseline quality assurance that import brands may lack.
+• DRAP registration: Look for Drug Regulatory Authority of Pakistan registration on local products.
+It gives a baseline of quality assurance that import brands may lack.

-- Price context: Genuine 5,000 mcg biotin should cost between Rs.
-800–2,000 per month of supply.
-Suspiciously cheap products may have poor bioavailability or inaccurate labeling.
+• Price context: Genuine 5,000 mcg biotin should cost roughly Rs.
+800 to 2,000 a month.
+Suspiciously cheap products may absorb poorly or be mislabelled.

 Lifestyle Changes That Amplify Biotin’s Effects

-Supplements work best when combined with lifestyle changes that support hair health from multiple angles.
-For Pakistani women specifically:
+Supplements work best alongside habits that support hair from several angles.
+For Pakistani women specifically, here is what helps most.

 Diet Adjustments

-Include more biotin-rich foods alongside supplementation: egg yolks (cooking destroys avidin, making the biotin fully available), almonds, walnuts, sunflower seeds, sweet potato, and salmon.
-Also prioritize iron-rich foods — red meat 2–3 times per week, paired with Vitamin C-containing foods at the same meal to maximize absorption.
+Eat more biotin-rich foods alongside your supplement.
+Good choices are egg yolks (cooking makes the biotin fully available), almonds, walnuts, sunflower seeds, sweet potato, and salmon.
+Also prioritise iron-rich foods, such as red meat 2 to 3 times a week, paired with Vitamin C foods at the same meal to boost absorption.

 Scalp Care

 The scalp is skin, and it needs circulation.
-Weekly gentle scalp massage (5 minutes with fingertips, not nails) has been shown in small studies to increase hair thickness.
-Use a mild, sulfate-free shampoo — harsh shampoos strip natural oils and can exacerbate scalp inflammation that impairs follicle function.
+A weekly gentle scalp massage (5 minutes with your fingertips, not nails) has been shown in small studies to increase hair thickness.
+Use a mild, sulphate-free shampoo.
+Harsh ones strip natural oils and can worsen the scalp inflammation that harms follicles.

 Reduce Heat and Mechanical Stress